radioneko/scratch/README.md

 If reading/restoring checksum state works as expected (for resuming of large transfers checksums).

+### connect.c

+How to get correct errno when dealing with non-blocking connect

 ### lib-*.c

 Miscellaneous wrappers to make writing test samples easy-breezy